jofultz/AdobeClickStreamIngestion/README.md

 * Azure Function App
   * Use the previously configured Storage Account
   * Use a Consumption Plan
   * Create an identity.
-I used a System Managed identity.
+I used a System-assigned Managed identity.
 * Azure EventHub
   * Single EventHub
     * Assumes 1 EventHub be sufficient to handle traffic